 SATISFACTORY ACADEMIC PROGRESS (SAP) GUIDELINES

 To remain in good academic standing at the College and retain eligibility for Title IV financial aid, students must maintain a minimum grade point average (GPA), complete the courses in which they enroll, and complete their program of study within a reasonable period of time.
+You can get specific information on every SAP status and its definition right here on our website.
 The following standards are applied to all degree seeking students (those who receive Title IV financial assistance as well as those who do not) to indicate satisfactory progress:

 1. Students must maintain a cumulative GPA that is greater than or equal to 2.0.